rdunlop/unicycling-registration/README.md

 * Administrative data reports which show the payment receipt details
 * Administrative data-download options, which provide easy export of event sign up details.
+* Judging and scoring systems for various competition types

 This documentation is broken into 2 sections: